bit-ml/bit-ml/content/collections/posts/homomorphic2020.md

 algorithms of [**the [FV12] scheme**](https://eprint.iacr.org/2012/144.pdf).
-These (almost identical) algorithms have already been described [here](https://blog.openmined.org/build-an-homomorphic-encryption-scheme-from-scratch-with-python/#buildanhomomorphicencryptionscheme), but for the sake of completeness we present them as well.
-Then we will explain in detail the core of the $\mathsf{Eval}$ algorithm: the addition and multiplication of the ciphertexts. *Spoiler alert*: We will especially focus on the two *Relinearization* techniques that enable ciphertext multiplication.
+These (almost identical) algorithms have already been described [here](https://blog.openmined.org/build-an-homomorphic-encryption-scheme-from-scratch-with-python/#buildanhomomorphicencryptionscheme), but for the sake of completeness, we present them as well.
+Then we will explain in detail the core of the $\mathsf{Eval}$ algorithm: the addition and multiplication of the ciphertexts. *Spoiler alert*: We will primarily focus on the two *Relinearization* techniques that enable ciphertext multiplication.